 “I’m definitely blessed.
 Blanchet House already had in place a program that I would subscribe to anyway, being able to pay back what I’m receiving as far as service to the community,” Bob said.

-The opportunity for meaningful service, as well as the free housing, makes Blanchet House a great fit for Bob on his road to recovery.
-Everyone deserves a chance to heal, and a safe and affordable place to call home as they do it.
+The opportunity for meaningful service, combined with the free housing, makes Blanchet House a great fit for Bob on his road to recovery.
+Everyone deserves a chance to heal and a safe, affordable place to call home while doing so.